-Custom slaughter data is needed as a part of disposition.
-Custom slaughter is defined as animals slaughtered at commercial establishments primarily for home consumption.
-Custom slaughter would include all animals slaughtered at commercial establishments to be consumed by the operation.
+Custom slaughter data is needed as part of disposition.
+Custom slaughter is defined as animals slaughtered at commercial establishments primarily for home consumption, which would include all animals slaughtered at commercial establishments to be consumed by the operation.

 Section 1 Completion Code Box (291)